jamesstanier/ThreeDSoundEngine/README.md

 These components aim to preserve localisation on headphones while **remaining effective on loudspeakers**, which is the key novelty.
 You just need to enhance the vertical localisation cues via the 'Vertical Gain' control (not too much); leave off for headphones.

 The other controls are for varying the yellow test sound source movement in angular rates via the Azimuth and Polar sliders.
-The last three controls (pan divisions and upper and lower cut-off frequencies) are for front-back filtering, which requires more work.
+The last three controls (pan divisions and upper and lower cut-off frequencies) are for front-back filtering, which are not great and require more work.

 ---